 The Professional Staff Council utilizes both Standing Committees and Ad Hoc Committees to accomplish its purposes.
 The Council encourages all Professional Staff to participate on these committees as is appropriate.
 All committees will be chaired by elected members of the Professional Staff Council.
 Appointments to the Standing Committees and Professional Staff Council appointments to University committees shall be for two (2) year terms where appropriate, and are not to exceed three (3) consecutive terms or six (6) years.
 NOTE: During the implementation year, half of the appointments would be for two (2) years and half for three (3) years to provide continuity.
-The following committees are Standing Committees: Elections, Executive, Human Resources, Communications, and Member Services.
+The following committees are Standing Committees: Elections, Executive, Human Resources, and Member Services.

 The Election Committee will be comprised of the Council Vice-President, one (1) other member of the Council, and two (2) Professional Staff employees.
 The Vice-President will serve as the Chair of the Committee.
 The responsibilities will be, as follows:

 Conduct all elections for vacant positions on the Professional Staff Council in accordance with the Election Committee Procedures ( See Addendum I).

 Maintain a permanent record of the election results on file with the Council Secretary.